semgrep/semgrep-docs/docs/getting-started/cli.md

 import MoreHelp from "/src/components/MoreHelp";
 import Install from "/src/components/procedure/_install-cli.mdx";
-import Login from "/src/components/procedure/login-activate.mdx";
+import Login from "/src/components/procedure/_login-activate.mdx";

 # CLI-only workflow

-Learn how to set up Semgrep, scan your first project for security issues, and view your findings in the CLI.
+Learn how to set up Semgrep, scan your first project for security issues using Semgrep's Pro Engine, and view your findings in the CLI.

 ## Prerequisites

+Before proceeding:

-See [Prerequisites](/prerequisites/) to ensure that your machine meets Semgrep's requirements.
+* See [Prerequisites](/prerequisites/) to ensure that your machine meets Semgrep's requirements.
+* Ensure that you have and are logged into your [Semgrep Account](https://semgrep.dev/login).
+* Ensure that you've enabled the **Pro Engine** <i class="fa-solid fa-toggle-large-on"></i> toggle on Semgrep Cloud Platform's [Settings](https://semgrep.dev/orgs/-/settings) page.

 ## Set up Semgrep